 You may wish to drop a course/course(s) that you are taking for a variety of reasons.
 It is important to familiarize yourself with the drop process.

 If you are experiencing academic challenges, you may wish to speak with your professor(s) directly.
-However, if the challenges persists or affects a number of courses, or if they are beyond the scope of what your professor may be able to assist with, please consult with your academic advisor.
+However, if the challenges persist or affect a number of courses, or if they are beyond the scope of what your professor may be able to assist with, please consult with your academic advisor.
 An academic advisor can help with academic planning based on your unique circumstances.

 Before the Drop Deadline of Each Term

-Each term, there is a drop date by which students are eligible to drop a course on their own through ACORN.
-Once dropped, the course will disappear from the student’s records (i.e. transcript) as if the course was never taken in the first place.
+Each term, there is a date by which students are eligible to drop a course on their own through ACORN.
 This is commonly known as the term’s course drop deadline without academic penalty.
 Refer to the Academic Dates & Deadlines page for the drop deadlines for each term.

 Once successfully dropped, the course will no longer appear on student’s timetable and transcript on ACORN.